 When you’ve chosen the REIT stock to trade, place an order through your broker’s online trading platform.
 The platform has a list of available REITs, so you can buy the one you want using a limit order (to pay no more than you want to) or by accepting the live market price.

 These are the best REIT stocks to buy in 2021 based on historical performance and asset portfolio:

 - W.P.
 Carey (NYSE: WPC)

 Realty Income (NYSE: O)

-Realty Income was listed publicly in 1994 and currently has a market capitalization of $21.3bn.
+Realty Income was listed publicly in 1994 and, as of February 2021, has a market capitalization of $21.3bn.
 The company has a track record of declaring bonus shares to holders since its inception.
-Realty Income is extremely well-managed and has performed relatively well in a very challenging economy brought about by the pandemic and growth in e-commerce, which has lured consumers away from physical stores.
-Shares of Realty Income have returned 1.88% in the last three months.
+Realty Income is extremely well managed and has performed relatively well in a very challenging economy brought about by the pandemic and growth in e-commerce (which has lured consumers away from physical stores).
+Shares of Realty Income returned 1.88% in the three months to February 2021.

 SL Green (NYSE: SLG)

 Manhattan's biggest office landlord, SL Green, manages some of the prime corporate properties in New York.
 The company’s property is leased to high-quality tenants under long-term agreements.
 SL Green recently added $500m to its share buyback program, bringing it to $3.5bn.
 At the time of writing, the REIT has a 5.7% monthly dividend yield, which has increased year over year for the past decade.
 SL Green returned 16.15% in the three months to February 2021.

 Empire State Realty (NYSE: ESRT)